Cholpon - ata

 Several hot springs, man-made or natural, can be found in the Issyk Kul area.
 Hot springs in the Northern Issyk Kul area are mostly man-made as the hot mineral-rich water is lead up through pipes from deep underground.
 Some of them are located not far from the lake itself and are easily accessible but others can be located high in the mountains and are only accessible by trekking or horseback.

-There is an area east about a 1-hour drive away from Cholpon Ata that has few artificial hot spring places by the shoreline of Issyk Kul.
-More famous hot springs are located on the South-East side of the lake called Juuku or Kyzyl-Suu hot springs.
+There is an area towards east, about a 1-hour drive away from Cholpon Ata, that has few artificial hot spring places by the shoreline of Issyk Kul.
+More famous hot springs are located on the Southeast side of the lake called Juuku, Ak- Sai or Kyzyl-Suu hot springs.
 The latter one is said to include radon along with other substances.
+The place to go to in Cholpon Ata is the new hot spring pool area of Ak Bermet resort.

 Cholpon Ata can be reached from Bishkek by taxi and marshrutka.
 The travel takes about 3-4 hours or even less as the road has been improved lately in many sections.
 A private taxi without sharing from should be about 1000 som and a shared taxi 300 to 400 som.
 The trip by marshrutka is about 200 – 250 som.
 If you want to add a little bit of soviet exotic taste to your trip, you can take a train from Bishkek to Balykchy which is a town located at the west end of the Issyk Kul.
 The train is considerably slow (about 5 hours) and stops in each village on the way but it is a good way to see the real Kyrgyz village life.
 The train option is only available in the summer high season time.
 Price for the train is about 100 som so it is a budget choice.